Updated 23 June 2022

-At GP Strategies our Data Privacy and Records Management Policy is a commitment to protecting the privacy data of employees, clients, business partners and web and social media site visitors.
-The Policy guides our privacy data handling practices as described here in this Frequently Asked Questions (FAQ) format.
-GP Strategies (GP) makes every reasonable effort to protect the privacy of data collected when individuals visit our sites.
+At Toshiba, our Data Privacy and Records Management Policy is a commitment to protecting the personal data of employees, clients, business partners and web and social media site visitors.
+This Policy guides our personal data handling practices as described here in this Frequently Asked Questions (FAQ) format.
+Toshiba makes every reasonable effort to protect the privacy of personal data collected when individuals visit our sites.

-GP Strategies policy and practice is also guided by the General Data Protection Regulation (GDPR) of the European Union (EU), other country or U.S. state laws like the California Consumer Privacy Act (CCPA), the U.S. Securities Exchange Commission regulation and guidance and the EU-U.S. and Swiss-U.S. Privacy Shield protocols.
+Toshiba policy and practice is also guided by the General Data Protection Regulation (GDPR) of the European Union (EU), other country or U.S. state laws like the California Consumer Privacy Act (CCPA), and other U.S state laws.

 If you are under 18 years of age we request you obtain parental consent before posting a comment on our blogs and sites.
 Our websites do not publish content for or collect data that is directed at children.

-Contacting GP Strategies and more Information about Data Privacy Practices
+Contacting Toshiba and more Information about Data Privacy Practices

-As a GP Strategies web site visitor, what information does GP collect?
+As a Toshiba web site visitor, what information does Toshiba collect?

-When you visit the GP Strategies web site, we collect and store information about your visit.
+When you visit the Toshiba web site, we collect and store information about your visit.
 We may also engage other companies to do this on our behalf.
-Examples of the kind of information we, or third parties we engage, track include which pages you view on our site, the site you visited just before coming to ours, keywords you used in your search, your company name and the name of your Internet Service Provider.
+Examples of the kind of information we, or third parties we engage, track include which pages you view on our site, the site you visited just before coming to ours, keywords you used in your search, the IP address from which you visited our site, your company name and the name of your Internet Service Provider.
 We use this information to develop ideas for improving our site, our products and services and for improving marketing of our products and services.
 We do not make any attempts to link this information with you as an individual.

 There are also various forms on our web site that ask for personal information about you, such as your name, phone number, and e-mail address.
 If you tell us any personal information, we use it only to contact you in response to your request or to provide you with information that we think you may be interested in receiving.
 If you inform us that you do not want to receive any information that you have not specifically requested, we will honor your request.
 We will not sell or otherwise disclose your information to any other company.

-GP Strategies employs professional security personnel and takes technical and organizational measures designed to prevent unauthorized access, use, alteration, or disclosure of privacy data collected via GP sites.
+Toshiba employs professional security personnel and takes technical and organizational measures designed to prevent unauthorized access, use, alteration, or disclosure of personal data collected via Toshiba sites.
 We try to be both selective and proactive in checking the security background for certain external social media sites and other sites that we come in contact with but do not control.
-GP has been in business for over 50 years and has more than 30 years of experience in operating highly secured data repositories with security controls that are continuously updated to meet industry standards and address protective measures for emerging threats.
 Security practices are described in detail in our internal information technology (IT) policies and procedures.
 Also see our information security practices IT Fact Sheet below for more information.

-As a GP Strategies site visitor does the “GDPR”, “CCPA” , Privacy Shield and other similar data privacy and records management requirements apply to my data?
+As a Toshiba site visitor does the “GDPR”, “CCPA”, and other similar data privacy and records management requirements apply to my data?

-Companies within the EU and California, or who are externally located controllers and processors of the personal privacy data of EU and California residents in the context of collecting privacy data while soliciting and providing goods or services, must comply with the GDPR and CCPA.
-As a GP site visitor we do collect your business contact information.
-However, we may also collect or process privacy data for the purpose of providing additional services.
-We are very aware that combining multiple privacy data elements, even if not considered personal data when taken alone, may result in the sum of the elements being considered personal privacy data when combined into a listing, and we protect it as required.
+Companies within the EU and California, or who are externally located controllers and processors of the personal data of EU and California residents in the context of collecting personal data while soliciting and providing goods or services, must comply with the GDPR and CCPA.
+As a Toshiba site visitor we do collect your business contact information.
+However, we may also collect or process personal data for the purpose of providing additional services.
+We are very aware that combining multiple personal data elements, even if not considered personal data per se when taken alone, may result in the sum of the elements being considered personal data when combined into a listing, and we protect it as required.

-GP may move your data within or to locations outside of the European Economic Area (EAA) or California.
-These data transfers are legal under the GDPR, CCPA and Privacy Shield as long as we adhere to the requirements for legal processing.
-We encrypt all data in transit and in storage.
+Toshiba may move your data within or to locations outside of the European Economic Area (EAA) or California.
+These data transfers are legal under the GDPR, and the CCPA as long as we adhere to the requirements for legal processing.
+We encrypt all data in transit using SSL (HTTPS URLS) and in storage (encryption at rest).

-GP has evaluated our obligations under the GDPR, Privacy Shield and other laws like the CCPA, in part, based on: (1) the type of visitor data that we collect via our sites, and (2) the legal basis on which you rely for the protection of your data.
+Toshiba has evaluated our obligations under the GDPR, CCPA and other laws like the CCPA, in part, based on: (1) the type of visitor data that we collect via our sites, and (2) the legal basis on which you rely for the protection of your data.
 We will exercise data privacy stewardship on all of our sites.

-How will my personal information be used and shared by GP Strategies for internal management of the sites?
+How will my personal information be used and shared by Toshiba for internal management of the sites?

 The personal information we collect in our various sites, if needed, allows us to: